-For the six months ended June 30, 2023, there were no loan modifications made to borrowers experiencing financial difficulty and the Company had not committed any additional funds to borrowers experiencing financial difficulty.
+There were no loans that experienced a default during the three and nine months ended June 30, 2023 September 30, 2024, there subsequent to being granted a modification in the preceding twelve months.
+There were no loan modifications made loans that experienced a default during the three and nine months ended September 30, 2023, subsequent to borrowers experiencing financial difficulty and being granted a modification in the Company had not committed any additional funds to borrowers experiencing financial difficulty preceding twelve months.